Remo-Consultants/Session_6/README.md

 > ![Model Comparison Diagram](Images/model_architectures_comparison.png)

 ### Model 1: DS_CNN_V1
-Target --Target was to build a base model which had all the relevant layers and keep the parameters below 8000 Result -- Model of 5226 Parameters with final accuracy 97.49% Analysis -- Model was underfitting , Next step to increase accuracy
+- **Target:** Target was to build a base model which had all the relevant layers and keep the parameters below 8000
+- **Result:** -- Model of 5226 Parameters with final accuracy 97.49%
+- **Analysis:** -- Model was underfitting , Next step to increase accuracy

 - **Parameters:** 5,226
 - **Architecture:**